 - 1 large pinch ground cinnamon

 - 1 - 1½ Tablespoons lemon juice to taste

 - 1 teaspoon garam masala

 - 1½ Tablespoons vegan butter (plant-based spread/dairy-free margarine)

 - Heat the sunflower oil (or any flavorless oil) on medium-high heat and brown the cumin seeds.

-- Add the chopped onions and fry until golden and slightly brown at the edges, around 2-3 minutes.
+- Finely chop the onions, add and fry until golden and slightly brown at the edges, around 2-3 minutes.

-- Add in the crushed garlic and finely chopped green chili pepper and fry two minutes more until the garlic doesn't smell "raw" anymore.
+- Finely chop the green chili pepper and crush the garlic and add.
+Fry two minutes more until the garlic doesn't smell "raw" anymore.

-- Now add in the ground ginger, cilantro, turmeric, cinnamon, clove, nutmeg, and hing if using, and fry two more minutes.
+- Now add in the ground ginger, ground coriander, turmeric, cinnamon, clove, nutmeg and fry for one more minute.

-- Now add the cooked lentils and kidney beans, canned pureed tomatoes, water, and stock cube.
+- Add the cooked lentils and kidney beans, canned crushed tomatoes, and vegetable stock.

-- Cook ten minutes on medium-high, ten on medium, add the salt and cook a further ten on low until most of the liquid is gone.
+- Cook ten minutes on medium-high, ten more on medium, add the salt, and cook a further ten on low until most of the liquid is gone.
 Stir often or the lentils will stick and burn.

 - Add the coconut cream, lemon juice, and garam masala and stir well.
 Cook two minutes more.

-- Stir in the chopped fresh cilantro just before serving and sprinkle with a little extra to serve if desired.
+- Stir in the chopped fresh cilantro just before serving, taste, and adjust the salt if necessary.
 Done!

 1) This will keep up to 5 days in the fridge and is easy to double or triple up.
 Freezes well, up to 3 months.

 2) At the stage of adding in the cooked lentils, you can sub out dried lentils and cook according to pressure cooker/instant pot/stovetop timings but don't add the salt in until the lentils are cooked and you will still need to cook down the lentil mix until most of the liquid is gone.